Reports & Data Grids

 Starred Reports

-The Add Report To Home window.
+Add Report to Home Screen

 Historical Data (Point in Time Reporting)

-1. Click the icon on the top-right of the report.
-If Point in Time Reporting has not been enabled for this report, this icon will not be visible.
+If Point in Time Reporting has not been enabled for this report, the

 Filters